rach7777/monax-may/content/explainers/permissioned_blockchains.md

 ---

-layout: wide
+layout: single
-title:      "Learn | Permissioned Blockchains"
+title:      "Permissioned Blockchains"
 excerpt:    "What is a Permissioned Blockchain and why are these automated data management systems so cool?"
+categories:
+  - explainer
 tags:
   - lawyers